zarosath/MedievalDreams.io/README.md

 Blitz Indie Style, work in progress.

-Attempting to impliment networking 10/8/23
+Attempting to impliment networking 10/8/23 - 11-26-2023, basic networking has been accomplished visa vi movement but more work needs to be done to accomplish smooth, possibly procedural movement with high latency